floriangrundig/karma-test-runner/README.md

 The most important thing is to run JUnit with the KarmaTestSuiteRunner.
 With the KarmaConfigPath you should choose the appropriate karma config file location.
-Use the KarmaProcessBuilderArgs to define how to start karma.

-With KarmaProcessBuilderArgs you can also point to a script/batch file which setup the path to find karma etc.
+With KarmaStartupScripts you can also point to a script/batch file which setup the path to find karma etc.

 Use the @BeforeClass and @AfterClass annotated methods to setup/cleanup your test scenario which is only useful for e2e tests.
 If you need different test scenarios feel free to make another test class with it's own karma conf.